 My problem with all this?
 This character feels like Mosley put Easy Rawlins, Socrates Fortlow and Leonid McGill in the blender and poured out a smoothie called The Parishioner.
 I was somewhat entertained and mildly interested in the outcome, but in the end, I was seriously underwhelmed, and just kept thinking that the people, plot and scenery felt a little recycled.
 I expect more from Walter Mosley.
 I expect something or someone as good as Easy Rawlins.

 There was one part of the book that I LOVED.
 The last few pages contained an excerpt from the new Easy Rawlins mystery due out in 2013.
-That's right Reader, Easy lives!
+That's right, Easy lives!

 Are there books you have read by beloved authors that have let you down?